 Danish nationals born outside Denmark may lose their Danish nationality on attaining the age of 22, unless they apply between the age of 21 and 22 to retain it.
-Please see the information on the website of the Danish Ministry of Aliens, Integration and Housing (Danish only).
+Please see the information on the website of the Danish Ministry for Aliens and Integration (Danish only).

 Retention of Danish nationality may be granted in the following cases: